-Mortgage rates have plummeted, hitting low after low throughout 2020.
-On December 31, 2020, the average rate for a 30-year fixed mortgage dropped to record-hitting 2.67%.
-On January 7, it dumped further, to reach a new record low of 2.65%.
+Mortgage rates have plummeted, hitting low after low throughout 2020 and 2021.
+The average rate for a 30-year fixed mortgage dropped to record-hitting 2.67%.
+On January 7, it dropped further, to reach a new record low of 2.65%.

-That’s not all: 15 year fixed mortgage rates are even lower, hovering at 2.16%.
+That’s not all: 15-year fixed-rate mortgage rates are even lower, hovering at 2.43%.
 Could mortgage rates go even lower?

 The Federal Reserve has the power to stabilize the economy by regulating the price of money.
 The usual method of regulation is through manipulation of short-term interest rates.
 If interest rates drop, borrowing money is cheaper.
 More people borrow money, spend that money, and stimulate the economy.